 Our partner in Thailand aims to educate people, particularly children, to end cruelty to animals.
 Their focus is on stopping the illegal trade in wild animals for the pet industry, discouraging the use of animals for entertainment, preventing hunting and promoting conservation of Thailand’s natural resources.
 One of the most significant aspects of wildlife conservation is the education of local communities and raising awareness among tourists, who often inadvertently create a big demand for the exploitation of wildlife.
 Riding an elephant or having your photo taken with one may seem harmless to a tourist, but this exploitation has far reaching effects on the animals.
 Your work with the elephant sanctuary supports all of these efforts.
 By lending your help and spreading the message you become an important part of the campaign to end the suffering of elephants.
 You will learn about elephant conservation, the plight of “street elephants” in Thailand and the reasons behind the decline of the wild elephant population.

 Your hands-on work with the elephants will provide you with an understanding of their husbandry, nutritional and social needs.
 And it will give you the practical experience of working with elephants so that you are comfortable and confident around these incredible animals.
+Want to know more about the ethics of volunteering with elephants?
+We have been happy to contribute to a Travel and Leisure article about elephant tourism and are happy to be certified Elephant Friendly by World Animal Protection.

 What is Fun